TO see

 nature garden

-The garden gives me colors, that is right.
-But above all, she gives me food.
-More important than all of these is that a garden keeps me working hard outside.
-I realized this significance after living outside for 5 years (with a bicycle touring the world).
-I desired partly self-sufficiency.
-Furthermore, I also wished to be a lot more friendly to the earth.
+The garden gives me colors, but above all, she gives me food if I work very hard.
+That is what I wanted after living outside for 5 years (with a bicycle touring the world): I desired partly self-sufficiency, using the earth for what it is for and learning new things that are part of such a lifestyle.
 Forming a team with my husband was another of my most desirable wishes.
-Now, together with the need to feel alive, the garden is combined with exploring (nearby).
+Now, together with the need to feel alive, the garden is combined with exploring.

 Challenges of integration in rural Hungary